Dance Floor Maintenance Guide

 For Automatic Scrubbing Machines

-ProClean D Plus is your “go-to” disinfectant cleaner.
+ProClean D No-Rinse is your “go-to” disinfectant cleaner.

 Use more often during flu and cold season or whenever you suspect that a number of your students have the sniffles or running noses.
 ProClean D Plus is suitable for non-porous, hard, washable water-resistant surfaces and objects such as walls and dance floors.

-- Dilute solution 2 oz ProClean D Plus to 1 gal water.
+- Dilute solution 2 oz ProClean D No-Rinse to 1 gal water.

-Note: Undiluted or insufficiently diluted ProClean D Plus will act as a stripper and may remove floor finishes that have been applied after purchase.
-Do not mix ProClean D Plus with other cleaning, anti-slip and/or disinfectant products.
+Note: Undiluted or insufficiently diluted ProClean D No-Rinse will act as a stripper and may remove floor finishes that have been applied after purchase.
+Do not mix ProClean D No-Rinse with other cleaning, anti-slip and/or disinfectant products.

 SimplyGone is a stain remover and cleaner for wood and vinyl that can be used over the entire floor or for spot cleaning.